-New facilities must be available for commercial service by 1 October 2012.
+New Facilities must be available for commercial service by 1 October 2013.

-Proponents will be invited to apply for certification of Reserve Capacity for their proposed facilities in May 2010.
+Proponents will be invited to apply for certification of Reserve Capacity for their proposed Facilities in May 2011.

-Proponents whose proposed facilities are certified may apply in August 2010 for assignment of Capacity Credits.
+Proponents whose proposed Facilities are certified may subsequently apply for assignment of Capacity Credits.

-The total capacity required to meet peak demand, plus a reserve margin, will be determined through the Long Term Projected Assessment of Supply Adequacy, the results of which will be published in the Statement of Opportunities Report in July 2010.
+The total capacity required to meet peak demand, plus a reserve margin, will be determined through the Long Term Projected Assessment of Supply Adequacy, the results of which will be published in the Statement of Opportunities Report in June or July 20111.

-Based on current information, including current electricity demand estimates, there is an estimated need for 139 MW of additional capacity for the 2012/13 Capacity Year.
+Based on current information, including the IMO's most recent electricity demand estimates, there is an estimated excess in capacity of 58 MW for the 2013/14 Capacity Year.